c-cube/tiny_httpd/README.md

 Use cases might include:

-- serve content directly from a static blog generator
+- serve content directly from a static blog generator;
-- provide a web UI to some tool (like CUPS and syncthing do)
+- provide a web UI to some tool (like CUPS and syncthing do);
-- implement a basic monitoring page for a service
+- implement a basic monitoring page for a service;
-- provide a simple json API for a service, on top of http
+- provide a simple json API for a service, on top of http;
-- use `http_of_dir` to serve odoc-generated docs or some assets directory
+- use `http_of_dir` to serve odoc-generated docs or some assets directory.

 ## Documentation